-Course Credits No. of Hours per Week Total No. of Teaching Hours 3 Credits 3 Hrs.
+Course Credits No. of Hours per Week Total No. of Teaching

+- Hara - I had to be Hours

+3 Credits 3 Hrs.
 45 Hrs.

 Pedagogy: Instruction consists of lectures demonstrations Practical assignments, studio projects, quizzes

 Course Outcomes: On successful completion of the course, the students will be able to